 - Drain strainer – $4

-- Flowers (a fun finishing touch — you could also have your kids plant seeds)
+- Flowers (a fun finishing touch — you could also have your kids plant seeds on their mud kitchen)

-The final touches included using some wood screws (hooks would probably be prettier) in the sides of the pallets for hanging the kids tools and kitchen utensils on.
+The final touches included using some wood screws (hooks would probably be prettier) on the sides of the pallets for hanging the kids’ tools and kitchen utensils on.